Hugoberry/duckdb-pbix-extension/README.md

 ```

 ### Installing the deployed binaries
-To install your extension binaries from S3, you will need to do two things.
+You will need to do two things to install your extension binaries from S3.
 Firstly, DuckDB should be launched with the
 `allow_unsigned_extensions` option set to true.
 How to set this will depend on the client you're using.
 Some examples:

 CLI: